 MYTH: Idling uses less gas than restarting the engine.

 FACT: 10 seconds of idling uses more fuel than restarting your engine.

 MYTH: Idling warms the engine.

 FACT: The best way to warm it up is to drive it.

 Learn more at Idle Free BC.

-City of Pitt Meadows is pleased to have partnered with the Alouette River Management Society (ARMS) in its first year of Adopt A Trail Pilot Program in our community.
+The City has partnered with the Alouette River Management Society (ARMS) for the Adopt-a-Program.
 Help keep your neighborhood clean and beautiful by adopting your favorite place in Pitt Meadows!
-Sign up for this FREE program.
+Contact firstname.lastname@example.org or 604.463.9699.